brandondube/prysm/docs/source/user_guide/interferograms.rst

 >>> interf.crop()

+Convenience properties are provided for data size,

+>>> interf.shape, interf.diameter_x, interf.diameter_y, interf.diameter

+:code:`shape` mirrors the shape of the underlying ndarray.
+The x and y diameters are in units of :code:`interf.spatial_unit` and :code:`diameter` is the greater of the two.

 The two dimensional Power Spectral Density (PSD) may be computed.
 The data may not contain NaNs, and piston tip and tilt should be removed prior.
 A 2D Welch window is used, so there is no need for concern about zero values creating a discontinuity at the edge of circular or other nonrectangular apertures.

 >>> interf.crop().remove_piston_tiptilt_power().fill()